dphang/roku-lib/README.md

 rokuLib
 =======

-Lightweight library for making Roku development easier.
+Lightweight library for making Roku UI development easier.
 Currently incomplete, but hopefully will have most of the library done by the end of July 2013.
+Right now this supports loading images, buttons, horizontal/vertical groups, etc.

 ##Installation